 Staff Recommendation:

-Receive this report.
+Receive this report and authorize staff to continue negotiations with Ride-On for possible full or partial operation of the Summer Beach Shuttle.
 Final operating and institutional plans will be provided at the May 1, 2013 RTA Board meeting.